 The Early Childhood Education Program of the Year Award recognizes outstanding early childhood education programs in Missouri.
 We want to celebrate YOU and your efforts in providing early childhood education, regardless of school size.
 Awards are now given in three categories: Small, Midsize and Large districts.

 CONTINUING THIS YEAR: District finalists are asked to produce a ten minute video presentation of their Early Childhood Education program to be shown at Annual Conference.
 If district finalists do not have the resources to create such a program, MSBA may offer to assist as part of our Good News in Public Schools effort.
-Applications will be accepted from February 4, 2019 through March 29, 2019.
+The application period for the 2019 award is now closed.

 The Legacy of Leadership Awards are designed to honor current and former Missouri school board members who have distinguished themselves through community service and advocacy for public education.
 Honorees are outstanding Missourians who have given countless hours for the betterment of their communities and to advocate for the students in our public schools.
 These awards are sponsored by FutureBuilders, the non-profit foundation of the Missouri School Boards’ Association.

 The Carter Ward Excellence in Advocacy Award